John P. Capizola

 • Supports armed security in schools. (learned from the Candidates Forum held at Bridgeton High School)

-Capizola and Austino also brought up an issue regarding South Ave in Bridgeton while on the campaign trail: Source, however it seems as though the issue is in the process of being handled: Source
+Capizola and Austino also brought up an issue regarding South Ave in Bridgeton while on the campaign trail: Source, however it seems as though the issue is in the process of being handled: Source, County Press Release.

 Cumberland County Democrats chose Capizola to serve out an unexpired, one-year term on the county Board of Commissioners, replacing the resigning Castellini.
 Capizola was sworn in January 24th, 2023.
 Source